How to Mix Metals in Your Home

 Brushed brass.
 Chrome.
 Oil-rubbed bronze.
 Metals and metallics are a prominent trend in the interior design world.
 Much like jewelry for your home, metals infuse glamour and dimension into your space.
-Here at We'll Floor You in Jupiter FL, we’ve been following the trend of mixed metals in the home and are excited to see the trend surfacing in the flooring industry.
+Here at We'll Floor You in Stuart FL, we’ve been following the trend of mixed metals in the home and are excited to see the trend surfacing in the flooring industry.
 Gone are the days when it was forbidden to mix gold and silver.
 Interior designers today are having fun mixing metals and the results are stunning.

 If you swore off brass years ago, think again.
 Brushed brass and bronze fixtures and hardware are back in 2019, and they look better than ever with pops of rich navy and dark black.
 And we’re seeing designers mix warm metals, such as brass, with cool metals, like steel and chrome.
 This means there is no need to stress when pairing that trendy brass light fixture and faucet you love with your stainless steel kitchen appliances.